 7. Laissez Faire

-The spring stream in the evening sun flows languidly along the willow-lined bank,
+The spring stream in the evening sun flows languidly along

 In the hazy atmosphere the meadow grass is seen growing thick;